maubuz/2W6-Notes/docs/wk12/javascript_intro.md

 For practical purpuses `Nan` can be considered as a primitive type.

-It is normally observed when performing arithimetic opperations to non-numeric variables.
+It is normally observed when performing arithmetic operations to non-numeric variables.

 <br>